Hamiltonian stochastic Lie systems and applications: Relative equilibrium points and stochastic Hamiltonian Lie systems

+\begin{remark} Note the slight change of notation for the Stratonovich operator in Definition \ref{def:symmetry}, where for instance the first entry is an element of $\T\mathbb{R}^\ell$ instead of an element of $\mathbb{R}^\ell$ as in previous sections.
+It is worth stressing that the term `Lie group symmetries' also appears in the literature on standard and stochastic PDEs with the same meaning of `Lie group of symmetries' (cf. \cite{AGH_18}). \end{remark}

-The relevance of symmetries of Stratonovich operators is due to the fact that they transform a particular solution of the stochastic differential equations related to the Stratonovich operator to another particular solution of the same stochastic differential equation.
+The relevance of the symmetries of Stratonovich operators is due to the fact that they transform a particular solution of the stochastic differential equations related to it to another particular solution of the same stochastic differential equation \cite[Theorem 2.2]{LO09b}.
+In the case of a Lie group of symmetries of a stochastic differential equation induced by $\mathfrak{S}$, then every element of the associated Lie group can be understood as a symmetry of the stochastic differential equation.

+Let us give a $t$-dependent generalisation of the stochastic Marsden--Meyer--Weinstein reduction for Hamiltonian stochastic systems as introduced in \cite[Theorem 3.1]{LO09b} for the case of Hamiltonian stochastic systems \eqref{eq:HamSDE}, which essentially amounts to applying a standard reduction for each particular $t\in \mathbb{R}$.